- Health Alert: Cervical Cancer Awareness, Anna Beavis, M.D., Fox45 News.

-The Department of Gynecology and Obstetrics continues to grow and develop innovative programs that improve patient care and outcomes: performing minimally-invasive surgeries in utero for spina bifida, demystifying and treating endometriosis through research and minimally-invasive surgery, and adopting new procedures that protect patients from surgical complications.
-We are also launching a fellowship program to train future generations of surgeons in these cutting-edge techniques.
+Read more about the innovative programs we developed that improve patient care and outcomes, including performing minimally-invasive surgeries in utero for spina bifida, demystifying and treating endometriosis through research and minimally-invasive surgery and adopting new procedures that protect patients from surgical complications.

 Hopkins researchers, including Nickolas Papadopoulos Ph.D., found promising evidence that a pap test can be used to detect endometrial and ovarian cancer at an earlier stage, improving outcomes of women facing the diagnosis.
 The LA Times interviews Dr. Papadopoulous about the new testing regimen, PapSEEK, where additional samples are collected during a pelvic exam and analyzed for common genetic mutations associated with these cancers.

 In an interview with MedPage Today about care protocols for women with postpartum depression, Lauren Osbourne M.D. recognizes frontline providers lack education in these common disorders and advocates for a standardized curriculum and mandatory training in reproductive psychiatry.

 GE Healthcare’s The Pulse features Suzie Long, an expectant mother of twins who at 21 weeks pregnant was diagnosed with twin-to-twin transfusion syndrome (TTTS).
 Drs.
 Ahmet Baschat and Jena Miller of the Johns Hopkins Center for Fetal Therapy performed surgery while the twins were in utero (fetoscopic laser) that ultimately made their healthy development and delivery possible.